 Barotrauma is tissue injury caused by a change in pressure, which compresses or expands gas contained in various body structures.

 Because air under high pressure is compressed, each breath taken at depth contains many more molecules than a breath taken at the surface.
 At 33 feet (2 atmospheres absolute), for example, each breath contains twice as many molecules as a breath taken at the surface (and therefore depletes an air tank twice as rapidly).
 As pressure decreases, air expands—its volume increases.
 So, when divers fill their lungs with compressed air at 33 feet and ascend without freely exhaling, the volume of air doubles, causing the lungs to overinflate.
 Overinflation of the lungs can rupture small air sacs, allowing air to leak out.
-Air that leaks out of the lungs can be trapped in the space between the lungs and the chest wall and expand, causing the lungs to collapse (pneumothorax—see Pleural and Mediastinal Disorders: Pneumothorax).
+Air that leaks out of the lungs can be trapped in the space between the lungs and the chest wall and expand, causing the lungs to collapse (pneumothorax—see Pneumothorax).
 Alternatively, air may be forced out of the lungs into the tissues surrounding the heart (pneumomediastinum), under the skin of the neck and upper chest (subcutaneous emphysema), or into the blood vessels.
-Air in the blood vessels typically travels to other parts of the body (air embolism—see Diving and Compressed Air Injuries: Air Embolism), where it may block blood flow.
+Air in the blood vessels typically travels to other parts of the body (air embolism—see Air Embolism), where it may block blood flow.

 The most common cause of pulmonary barotrauma is breath-holding during an ascent from a scuba dive, typically resulting from running out of air at depth.
 In panic, divers may forget to exhale freely as air in the lungs expands during the ascent.
 Air embolism can occur in as little as 4 feet (about 1 meter) of water when people breathing pressurized air hold their breath while ascending rapidly.
 Pulmonary barotrauma can even happen in a pool when air is breathed in at the bottom of the pool (such as from an inverted bucket) and not exhaled during ascent.

-When divers do not properly equalize pressure in the face mask with the water pressure, the relatively lower pressure inside the mask causes it to act like a suction cup applied to the eyes and face.
+When divers do not properly equalize pressure in the face mask with the water pressure during descent, the relatively lower pressure inside the mask causes it to act like a suction cup applied to the eyes and face.
 The difference in pressure inside and outside the mask causes blood vessels near the surface of the eyes (or on the face) to dilate, leak fluid, and finally burst and bleed.
 Although the eyes appear red and bloodshot, vision is not affected.
 Rarely, bleeding behind the eyes can occur, causing loss of vision.
 Bleeding of blood vessels in the face causes usually a bruised appearance.

-If pressure in the middle ear becomes lower than the water pressure, the resulting stress causes a painful inward bulge of the eardrum (see Middle Ear Disorders: The Eustachian Tube: Keeping Air Pressure Equal).
+If pressure in the middle ear becomes lower than the water pressure during descent, the resulting stress causes a painful inward bulge of the eardrum (see The Eustachian Tube: Keeping Air Pressure Equal).
 When the pressure difference becomes high enough, the eardrum ruptures, resulting in a rush of cold water into the middle ear, causing vertigo (severe dizziness with a spinning sensation), disorientation, nausea, and sometimes vomiting.
 These symptoms may place divers at risk of drowning.
 The vertigo diminishes as the water in the ear reaches body temperature.
 A ruptured eardrum impairs hearing and may lead to a middle ear infection hours or days later, causing pain and producing discharge from the ear.
 The inner ear can be injured as well, causing a sudden loss of hearing, buzzing in the ear (tinnitus), and vertigo.

 Pressure in the air spaces at the roots of teeth or next to fillings can cause toothache or damage teeth.